YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 Note that the parameter list **must** be terminated by a NULL pointer.

-Kills -- deletes all nodes in -- each of the local or global variable trees or sub-trees specified.
+Kills -- deletes all nodes in -- each of the local or global variable trees or subtrees specified.
 In the special case where the only parameter is a NULL, ``ydb_kill_s()`` kills all local variables.

 ydb_kill_excl_s()